In the Mood (album)

 In the Mood is a studio album by jazz trumpeter Chet Baker and the Mariachi Brass recorded in 1966 and released on the World Pacific label.

 Most of the songs were previously recorded by Glenn Miller from 1939 to 1942.
 The exception is the theme song from the television show The Dating Game, which began airing in 1965.
-This record was recorded shortly before Baker got injured by thugs leaving him unable to play his instrument for a couple of years.
+This record was recorded shortly before Baker was injured by thugs, leaving him unable to play his instrument for a couple of years.

 Reception

 Allmusic rated the album with 1 star, stating: "This LP, which has absolutely terrible arrangements of songs associated with Glenn Miller finds Baker halfheartedly playing some of the boring melodies."

 The album was released in the U.S., Canada, France, Australia, and New Zealand.